What is lead time?

 Lead time is a widely used concept.
 We can see companies using lead time in manufacturing, supply chain management as well as project and product management.
 Let’s dive deeper into the lead time meaning in Kanban.

-How exactly should we calculate the lead time?
+How exactly should we calculate the lead time in Kanban?

 David Anderson, Kanban Method pioneer, theoretician, and practitioner, defines that we should calculate the lead time “starting at the mutually agreed commitment point and continuing until an item is ready for delivery”.
 In other words, in Kanban, we start counting lead time from the point when a customer can legitimately expect us to work on the request until we can legitimately expect the customer to take delivery.
 Any additional waiting on the delivery end is not counted.
 This definition is unambiguous and can work consistently for any workflow and service.